Allowance for the Use of a Motor Vehicle

 Lump-sum allowance combined with a reasonable per-kilometre allowance

-Where the employee receives, for the use of the same motor vehicle, both a lump-sum allowance and an allowance based on the actual number of kilometres travelled by the automobile, you must include both allowances in boxes A and L of the RL-1 slip.
+If you pay, for the use of the same motor vehicle, both a lump-sum allowance and an allowance based on the number of kilometres travelled, both allowances are taxable and must be included in boxes A, G, I and L of the employee's RL-1 slip.

 Deduction for the use of a motor vehicle

 An employee who meets the requirements set out in the Taxation Act can claim a deduction for the use of a motor vehicle in their income tax return.

 For more information about employment expenses and the forms to be completed, see IN-118-V, Employment Expenses.